 Abe’s first piece of advice stems from their own experiences with the Ellie Grid pillbox.
 He believes it is vital to talk to as many people as possible about your idea and see if they would want to use it instead of what some entrepreneurs do, which is to go out and convince people to use it.
 Equally, Regina adds, the fact your grandma loves it is not enough.

-People are embarrassed to share something that is not ready or finished, so they spend years on development to find that people don’t want it at the end.
+People are embarrassed to share something that is not ready or finished, so they spend years on development to find that people don’t want it in the end.
 Abe has seen many people fall into this trap and says it is heart-breaking.

 Regina agrees and says this is where Kickstarters are so incredibly useful.
 Advice is great, and you need it, but the real tell on your chance of success is if people will part with their money for the product.